gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_063_runway_prompt.md

-## Runway Generation Prompt — Scene 063: The Chancellor’s Entrance
+# Runway Generation Prompt — Scene 063: The Chancellor’s Entrance

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Visual Style**:
 Prestige-level political cinematography in the spirit of *The West Wing*, *The Crown*, or *Borgen*.
 This is the seat of executive power—subtle opulence, procedural discipline, and symbolic depth.
 The Chancellery’s main conference chamber feels less theatrical, more calibrated—designed for permanence rather than press.